 The field of fisheries management is undergoing fundamental change as emerging technologies enable new methods for acquiring, sharing, analyzing, and utilizing data.
-EM4Fish is a knowledge base and community of practice for the people driving this change.
+EM4Fish is a knowledge base and community of practice for the people driving this evolution.

 We invite you to:

 - Contribute a blog post, paper or event announcement

 To support a community of practice within the field of electronic monitoring for fisheries management, our volunteer advisors provide expert perspectives and updates on EM programs, technologies and events of interest to the EM4Fish stakeholder community.

 Advisors include: Brett Alger, NOAA Electronic Technologies Coordinator; Bubba Cook, Senior Fisheries Program Officer, World Wildflife Fund; Eric Kingma, Executive Director, Hawaii Longline Association; George Lapointe, Marine Fisheries and Ocean Planning Consultant; Dorothy Lowman, Fisheries Consultant; and Christopher McGuire, Marine Program Director, The Nature Conservancy.